 Eat more non-meat proteins.

 But meat isn’t everything.
 Americans are notorious for consuming way too much animal protein.
 There are other ways to get protein and many of them will also help your body get important vitamins, while slimming your waistline.
 Try upping your bean and lentil intake (Health pro tip: if you drain cans of beans before cooking, you’ll decrease their sodium level by 40 percent).
 Nuts, like almonds and walnuts, also offer huge amounts of protein for relatively small serving sizes.
 Keep portions of these small since they are high in fat.
+You could try a protein shake as another alternative to meat proteins.
+Luxe Fitness have some lovely women’s protein powders that you could try should you wish.

 Join a running group